Friday, June 27, 2025

 That news did not help me relax or ease my anxiety.

 After while, when the staff had more confidence I wasn't actively having a heart attack or a stroke, I was left alone in the exam room for periods of time to let the medication do its work.
-During one of those moments of peace, interupted only by the beating of the heart monitor and the occassional inflation of the blood pressure cuff, I decised I wanted to see what the monitor behind me and above my head was indicating, so I took a picture of it with my cell phone, since I couldn't turn around with all the wires and tubes and equipment securing me to the examination chair.
+During one of those moments of peace, interrupted only by the beating of the heart monitor and the occasional inflation of the blood pressure cuff, I decided I wanted to see what the monitor behind me and above my head was indicating, so I took a picture of it with my cell phone, since I couldn't turn around with all the wires and tubes and equipment securing me to the examination chair.
 I managed to get a photo that was clear enough for me to read the numbers, but I certainly had no clue what the readings meant.

 After several hours, the numbers had improved enough that I was discharged.
 I don't recall the exact order of events and what directions I got from the ER doctor and which I got from subsequent visits to my new primary care provider.

-But over the last 2 years, I have been prescribed medications for blood pressure, cholesteral some pre-diabetic symptoms, had blood drawn for tests multiple times, been assigned to a specialist to make sure my kidneys weren't damaged by the high blood pressure, had follow-up visits with my eye doctor to check for blood pressure related eye damage.
+But over the last 2 years, I have been prescribed medications for blood pressure, cholesterol, some pre-diabetic symptoms, had blood drawn for tests multiple times, been assigned to a specialist to make sure my kidneys weren't damaged by the high blood pressure, had follow-up visits with my eye doctor to check for blood pressure related eye damage.

 I own my own blood pressure monitor now and take my readings twice a day.
 I've also lost more than 30 pounds in body weight.
 I'm keeping my blood pressure under control, generally feeling better physically and keeping up with regular medical visits.

 I thought I had made note of the initial BP reading they charted at the medical clinic, but I can't find it right now.
 But you can see from the picture of the monitor that the reading after I had been receiving IV blood pressure medication -- and the numbers started coming down -- was 186/118.
 The initial reading I got at home after getting my own blood pressure monitor was 207/119.
-The website I use that tells me what my number mean tells me those number are "Way too high" and a "hypertensive crisis".
+The website I use that tells me what my numbers mean tells me those number are "Way too high" and a "hypertensive crisis".
 This morning, my numbers were 125/76, which the website describes as "ideal" and "normal."

 I learned later that the reason I was sent to the ER by wheelchair was that the clinic staff was concerned I might have a stroke at any moment.
 That shocked me a bit, but I didn't quite know how to gauge that.
 I got a new perspective on just how dangerous that likely was earlier this year when two high-profile individuals, Luke Perry and John Singleton where were both close to my age, died of stokes.
 Perry died in March and Singleton died in April following massive strokes.